Femasys Inc (FEMY) Shares Rise Despite Market Challenges - News Heater

-Femasys Inc (NASDAQ: FEMY) has seen a rise in its stock price by 6.97 in relation to its previous close of 0.31.
-However, the company has experienced a 1.78% gain in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-07-27 that Shares of biomedical firm Femasys (NASDAQ: FEMY ) more than doubled on Thursday.
-This followed an important intellectual property (IP) protection announcement.
+The stock of Femasys Inc (NASDAQ: FEMY) has increased by 73.36 when compared to last closing price of 1.52.Despite this, the company has seen a gain of 750.00% in its stock price over the last five trading days.
+InvestorPlace reported 2023-09-26 that Femasys (NASDAQ: FEMY ) stock is rocketing higher on Tuesday following approval from the Food and Drug Administration (FDA) for FemaSeed.
+FemaSeed is an infertility treatment that delivers sperm directly into a woman’s fallopian tube.

 Is It Worth Investing in Femasys Inc (NASDAQ: FEMY) Right Now?